Back to Projects

 PREVIOUS NEXT

 The first page ($90xx) corresponds to the Video Controller's 'base' address.
 Since that chip does its own decoding of its registers, the Y0 output of the first 1/2 'LS139 is left unconnected.
 The next page ($91xx, '139 output Y1) is where the VIA's are located, and that is decoded by a 74LS138 into eight 32-location 'paragraphs.'
 The first two ('138 outputs Y0 and Y1) are diode ANDed to enable the VIAs at their base locations.
 (The VIA's active-high CS pins handle the rest of the decoding.)
-The VIAs therefor occupy 64 addresses, instead of the many they did formerly.
+The VIAs therefor occupy 64 addresses, with fewer images.

 The next paragraph ($9140-$915f, output Y2) is decoded by the other 1/2 'LS139 into two pairs of /ReaD and /WRite signals, one pair ($9140-914f) for the 'Configuration Register' I planned to control my other additions.
 The second pair of /RD /WR at $915x is unused, for now.
 The five remaining 32-byte paragraphs ($916x-$91Ex, '138 outputs Y3 thru Y7) are unused, 'reserved for future expansion.'
 I intentionally made them each 32 locations to accommodate C64 SID chips.

 This circuitry was added to the main board by sticking the chips to the board upside-down, and wire-wrapping to the pins.
-This is called the "dead bug" technique.
+This is sometimes called the "dead bug" technique.
+(The logic has recently been updated to a 22V10 GAL, adding SŲ1 to gate some enables.)

 PREVIOUS NEXT